 - Pros & cons of a 7-year car loan

 - Combatting negative equity

 It used to be the case that five year car loans were pretty much the longest term you could get.
 Indeed, nowadays five year terms seem to be the most popular.
 This is because they tend to offer a suitable blend of manageable monthly or fortnightly payments and reasonably minimal interest accrual.

 However, seven year car loans are muscling in.
 According to Bloomberg reports and JD Power data, in the last week of March 2020, 23% of new car buyers in the United States took out seven year car loans.
 This is in contrast with the usual 7-8%, and coincides with COVID-19 lockdowns basically shutting down the economy.

 In Australia, it could be similar.
 So, it would appear that as households feel the pinch, they may opt for a longer car term.
 However, just because you can, does that mean you should?

-Below is a comparison of five-year car loans paying fixed interest on a $30,000 loan - we’ll get into how they compare to seven year loans later.
+Below is a comparison of five-year car loans paying fixed or variable interest on a $30,000 loan - we’ll get into how they compare to seven year loans later.

 Are seven year car loans a good idea?

 There’s a few things to weigh up when it comes to opting for a longer car term.
 Most of the decision boils down to finding the right balance of a suitable monthly/fortnightly payment to suit your budget, versus how much extra interest is palatable.